Norma Boyd

 For over thirty years, Boyd was an educator in public schools in Washington, D.C.
 Boyd would bring student council officers to congressional hearings to educate them about the political process.
 She retired from teaching in 1948.
 In 1938, Boyd established the "Non-Partisan Lobby for Economic and Democratic Rights" (NPC), which lobbied Congress on public service, education, voting suppression, and employment related to Blacks.
 Later, the organization worked on civil, social, and political issues.

 The NPC reviewed all congressional bills, providing comments to Congress when necessary.
-In addition, the Non-Partisan Council helped expand the Public Works Program, establish a minimum wage for laundry workers, and supported a continuation of the American Youth Act.
+In addition, the Non-Partisan Council helped expand the Public Works Program, established a minimum wage for laundry workers, and supported a continuation of the American Youth Act.
 Boyd chaired two symposia at Howard University during World War II: "Labor and Women in the War Effort," a three-day event, and "Defense Planning for the Future," a five-day conference.
 Also, the council lobbied for civil rights legislation.
 The Non-Partisan Council also lobbied agencies such as the Department of State, the United Nations, and national educational, scientific, and cultural organizations to draw attention to the need for integration.

 For her efforts in creating and guiding the Non-Partisan Council, in 1948, Boyd was named "Woman of the Year in the Field of Legislation" by the National Council of Negro Women.
 Norma Boyd was a United Nations observer in 1949.
-She participated in several committees, such as the Advisory Committee to the American Delegate to the Inter-American Council of Women, the Pan-American Liaison Committee, and the East-West Association.
+She participated in several committees, including the Advisory Committee to the American Delegate to the Inter-American Council of Women, the Pan-American Liaison Committee, and the East-West Association.
 In 1949, she traveled to South America as an observer at the Inter-American Commission of Women in Buenos Aires, Argentina.

 As an observer, Boyd was interested in children's rights and supported Principle 10 of the Declaration of Human Rights.
 In 1959, Boyd established the Women's International Religious Fellowship.
 The organization, which consisted of women from diverse backgrounds and cultures, helped draw attention to children's safety and rights.
 She wrote an autobiography, A Love That Equals My Labor.
 Norma Elizabeth Boyd, the last surviving founder of Alpha Kappa Alpha (AKA), died in Washington, D.C., on March 14, 1985.